srguglielmo/SimpleShib/readme.txt

 This plugin has been tested as a mu-plugin on WordPress 4.7 multisite running Apache and PHP 7.0 (via FPM).
 It has not been tested and may not be compatible with other configurations (yet).

+SimpleShib is actively developed on GitHub.
+Please submit any bug reports, pull requests, or other issues on GitHub: https://github.com/srguglielmo/SimpleShib

 == Installation ==

 This plugin will not work if you do not have a Shibboleth IdP and SP already configured.
 The `shibd` daemon must be installed, configured, and running on the same server as the httpd.
-Additionally, Apache's mod_shib module must be installed and enabled.
+Additionally, Apache's `mod_shib` module must be installed and enabled.
 These steps vary based on your operating system and environment.
 Installation and configuration of the IdP and SP is beyond the scope of this plugin's documentation.
 Reference the [official Shibboleth documentation](https://wiki.shibboleth.net).

 1. Use a text editor to change the settings at the top of the `simpleshib.php` file.
 Each setting is described in the file.
 2. Upload the `simpleshib.php` file to the `/wp-content/mu-plugins/` directory.